 Unlike the Big Read, which was compiled through a months-long people's choice process, The Observer list was put together in-house, after much wrangling over the nature of enduring literature as well as the merits of individual works.
 The process is analyzed and explained in the companion piece to the list itself.

-So far I have read 67 of the books on this list.
 Those I have read are in red.
 Those currently on my TBR shelf are in blue.
 The comments following the titles are the original notes included in The Observer's publication.

 1. Don Quixote by Miguel De Cervantes

 The story of the gentle knight and his servant Sancho Panza has entranced readers for centuries.

 The one with the Slough of Despond and Vanity Fair.